 Parks, recreation.
 The location has limited proximity to public parks and recreational opportunities.

 Mary Bartelme Park, a few blocks south, is a neighborhood favorite for kids and dogs.
 The park comes up short on active recreational space.

 Transportation.
 Public transportation is excellent.
 The building is two blocks from the new CTA Pink and Green Line stop at Morgan.

-Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings.
+Rentals are typically available in a number of nearby condo buildings, sometimes at lower rents than in the managed apartment buildings.

-You’ll find additional tips and options at our Guide to renting in Chicago’s Near West neighborhoods and our at-a-glance list of downtown Chicago apartments.
+You’ll find additional options at our at-a-glance list of downtown Chicago apartments.

 Circa 922 in the news